gklyne/I-D/app/app.md

 Not all archive media types have an explicit character encoding specified for their paths.
-If no such information is available, implementations SHOULD assume that the path is encoded with UTF-8 {{RFC2279}}.
+If no such information is available for the archive format, implementations MAY assume that the path component is encoded with UTF-8 {{RFC2279}}.

 Some archive media types are case-insensitive, in which cases it is RECOMMENDED to preserve the casing